clicon/clicon/README.md

 ======

-CLICON is a software suite for configuration management including CLI generation, transaction support, netconf and embedded databases.
+CLICON is a software suite for configuration management including CLI generation, transaction support, YANG, NETCONF and embedded databases.

 Presentations and tutorial is found on the [CLICON project page](http://www.clicon.org)